top of page

 Overview:

-If you go to Boots Hearing they will probably recommend Phonak, because Boots Hearing is only part-owned by Boots, the other part is owned by the parent company of… you guessed it, Phonak.
-Buyer beware!
+If you go to Boots Hearingcare they will probably recommend Phonak, because Boots Hearing is only part-owned by Boots; the other part is owned by the parent company of… you guessed it, Phonak.
+So buyer beware!
+You probably won't be getting choice or impartial advice the way you do from an Independent supplier.

 Pros: Robust and very clear connection when streaming from smart phones.

-Cons: Rechargeable technology uses a physical connection that can be difficult to insert/remove for those with dexterity issues (many others use the induction charging method that avoids this).
+Cons: Rechargeable technology uses a physical connection that can be difficult to insert/remove for those with dexterity issues (others use the induction charging method that avoids this).

 Sivantos